SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 * Building process can take a lot of time
 * Docker images can be large

-For this reason we want to move both the building process and the storage of images to the cloud.
+For this reason, we want to move both the building process and the storage of images to the cloud.
 In GCP the two services that we are going to use for this is called [Cloud Build](https://cloud.google.com/build) for building the containers in the cloud and [Artifact registry](https://cloud.google.com/artifact-registry) for storing the images afterwards.

-??? warning "Artifact registry vs Container registry"

-    Prior to May 2023 the default way of storing docker images in GCP was through the `Container registry`.
-However, services in GCP are constantly being updated and improved.
-Therefore, the `Container registry` was replaced by the `Artifact registry` which is generalized registry for not only storing docker images but also other types of packages content like Python packages.

 ### ❔ Exercises